-Off season – January to March and November
+Off-Season – January to March and November

 This can be a good time to visit the city if you don’t mind the cold weather.
-The crowds are usually much thinner and visitors can get good deals on airfare and hotel rooms.
+The crowds are usually much thinner, and visitors can get good deals on airfare and hotel rooms.
 November can also be a good time to visit before it gets really cold and the snows begin to set in.

 Clothes and Packing

 The weather in Prague can be highly changeable over a short period of time.
 It is advisable to take a rain jacket to account for any sudden showers.
-The summer months are typically the wettest so definitely keep either a jacket or umbrella during this time.
-However, if you forget your umbrella, there is always a restaurant or café nearby that you can duck into.
-If you plan on traveling to the city in the summer months, be sure to take shorts and short sleeved shirts to account for the heat and humidity.
+The summer months are typically the wettest, so definitely keep either a jacket or umbrella during this time.
+However, if you forget your umbrella, there is always a restaurant or café nearby you can duck into.
+If you plan on travelling to the city in the summer months, be sure to take shorts and short-sleeved shirts to account for the heat and humidity.
 If you travel to the city in the winter, be sure to take plenty of sweaters, long sleeve shirts and heavy jackets to keep you warm against the chill.
 For both the spring and fall months, dress in layers to account for quickly changing conditions.
 No matter what time of the year you visit, be sure to pack comfortable shoes as you will be doing a lot of walking to see the sights.

 If you suffer from breathing problems such as asthma, it may be a good idea to visit Prague in a season other than the summer.
 That is because the pollution in the city can lead to bad air quality during the summer months and can make breathing quite difficult.
 If you have issues, be sure to have your inhaler with you at all times.